 What was not as common in the first 10 years of the site are bots that could take down vulnerable code.
-That happened to one of the sites on my several years ago and rebuilding the way I envisioned this to be has been tedious.
-Websites like this are much less popular due to the availability of media on YouTube, the community feel of Facebook, etc, so it’s taken a while for me to start rebuilding.
+That happened to one of the sites on my server which took down everything else several years ago and rebuilding the way I envisioned this to be has been tedious.
+Websites like this are much less popular due to the availability of media on YouTube and the community feel of Facebook, etc, so it’s taken a while for me to start rebuilding.
 I never envision this to be a complete work.
 I do hope it will continue to grow.

 My interest in classic film musicals stemmed from my love of music which was inherited from my mother more than anyone else.
-Whilst opening presents on my third birthday, my father remarked while I was opening one of my gifts, “Better be a Bing Crosby record or she won’t listen to it.”
+Whilst opening presents on my third birthday, my father remarked, “Better be a Bing Crosby record or she won’t listen to it.”
 Better than anything else I can think of, this event shows my early love affair with music that was recorded slightly before my time.

 Throughout my childhood, I never really lost touch with music, although my father pushed me more into sports (eventually I became quite good at jump roping and taught around the world).
 Even with jump rope taking a great deal of my time, Madonna, Michael Jackson, and Whitney Houston waltzed in and out of my life while Bing Crosby’s “Merry Christmas” record was played year round.
 I vividly remember singing ‘Over The Rainbow’ on my tricycle with my dog as Toto and splashing through puddles ‘Singin’ In The Rain’ as early as five years old.
 I spent much of my time listening to records and singing.
 As an only child and a very introverted one at that, I revelled in my alone time.

 When I was around twelve years old, musicals came back into my life to the point where I personally started to fret over my health.
-I was never one to go along with the crowd and while everyone else loved Boys II Men and En Vogue, I was in love with The Music Man and My Fair Lady, by the time I was fourteen I discovered Judy Garland.
+I was never one to go along with the crowd and while everyone else loved Boys II Men and En Vogue, I was in love with The Music Man and My Fair Lady.
+By the time I was fourteen, I discovered Judy Garland.
 That was the end of me.
 Previously, I had watched many classic films and loved greats like Bette Davis, Claudette Colbert, Cary Grant (so many others)—this was something different though.
-Judy had something special that I could really relate to (and provided a connection to my late grandmother that I never met, but who I later found was a fan well).
+Judy had something special that I could really relate to (and provided a connection to my late grandmother that I never was able to know, but who I later found was a fan well).
 I felt, like many, Garland gave absolutely everything she had to her audience and with such sincerity that is rarely seen today and in Judy Garland’s case—never will be seen again.

 It did not take long to learn that people my age really did not know anything of classic movies and even less about Judy Garland as anything but Dorothy Gale.
 I felt this had to be corrected, especially as I began to join online communities for Judy and there were very few people my age.
 It was far worse for stars like Alice Faye and Nelson Eddy.
 They possessed talent in so many fields of entertainment and were practically forgotten by generations.
 Some Garland fans only latch onto her films and don’t explore any other musicals of her era—seeing her as the epitome of the musical and everything else pales in comparison.
 I think this is a mistake.
-Though Judy, I agree, is ‘the one and only’ of her kind, there is so much more out to discover and I hope to show people that there was so much waiting to be discovered that completely over-shadows some of the ‘talent’ (this was a time when there was no digital editing of the tracks—all the talent completely depended on the entertainer him/herself) that exists today.
+Though Judy, I agree, is ‘the one and only’ of her kind, there is so much more out there to discover which completely over-shadow some of the ‘talent’ (this was a time when there was no digital editing of the tracks—all the talent completely depended on the entertainer him/herself) that exists today.

 With my love for early standards, it was only natural for me to find musicals as I did.
 More natural was my need to preserve the history of these performers and show people just a glimpse of what they were about and what we can find once again in our own world.